Navarro–Frenk–White profile: Observations of halos

 the visible galaxies which lie at halo centers.

-Observations of the inner regions of bright galaxies like the Milky Way and M31 may be compatible with the NFW profile, but this is open to debate.
+Observations of the inner regions of bright galaxies such as the Milky Way and M31 may be compatible with the NFW profile, but this is open to debate.
 The NFW dark matter profile is not consistent with observations of the inner regions of low surface brightness galaxies, which have less central mass than predicted.
 This is known as the cusp-core or cuspy halo problem.

 It is currently debated whether this discrepancy is a consequence of the nature of the dark matter, of the influence of dynamical processes during galaxy formation, or of shortcomings in dynamical modelling of the observational data.